treejer/mobile/src/components/CheckingPermissions/README.md

 # CheckingPermissions

-> Check permission screen components are here
+> Check permissions modal components

-components
+### components
--  [BlockedPermissions](./BlockedPermissions.tsx): list of blocked permissions by the users, inform users about the wrong
+-  [BlockedPermissions](./BlockedPermissions.tsx): list of blocked permissions by the user, inform user about the wrong
 -  [CheckingPermissions](./CheckingPermissions.tsx): list of all permissions with their state with grant permission button
--  [PermissionItem](./PermissionItem.tsx): Permission item listed in CheckingPermissions and BlockedPermissions
+-  [PermissionItem](./PermissionItem.tsx): PermissionItem used in CheckingPermissions and BlockedPermissions